 The Decline of Griffin’s Textile Industry

 The various cotton mills in Griffin which were listed in 1935 managed to stay in business for the next fifty years.
 Before his death in 1950, John H. Cheatham re-branded Georgia-Kincaid by renaming to Dundee Mills, which it would do business as until it shut its doors.
 Cheatham passed his businesses to his son John M. Cheatham who modernized, maintained, and eventually expanded the business until his death in 1985.
 During his tenure, Dundee and its associated mills became especially known for towel production, although they did maintain other product lines.
 The Cheatham family sold their textile empire to Springs Industries in 1995, including Rushton Cotton Mills, Hartwell Mills, and other companies acquired during John M. Cheatham’s expansion push during the 1970s and 1980s.
-Springs Industries initially pushed a modernization campaign on their new facilities, but by the early 2000s had decided to shut down their acquisitions.
+Springs Industries initially pushed a modernization campaign on their new facilities, but by the mid 2000s had decided to shut down their acquisitions.

 Springs Industries was the last major textile operation left in Griffin, as Crompton-Highlands had collapsed in the 1980s and Thomaston Mills closed in 2001.
 During the period of collapse for these major firms, a grandson of John H. Cheatham founded 1888 Mills.
 It was bought out by an international corporation before long.
 Today, 1888 Mills, American Mills, and Allstar Knitwear are the last vestiges of Griffin’s rich textile history.